Deadly Australian Animals

 Deaths Caused by Domestic Animals

 Domesticated, recreational, farm animals and pets accounted for 54% of all animal related fatalities.
 The report states that deaths involving horses were the most common and occurred most amongst people aged between 20 and 24 years.
 Deaths involving dogs occurred most frequently in children under the age of 4 years or elderly people.
-Farming accidents probably account for the bovine related deaths.
+Farming accidents probably account for the bovine-related deaths.

-Deaths Caused by Australia Wild Animals
+Deaths Caused by Australian Wild Animals

-Australian wild animals, both native and introduced, contributed to only 46% of all animal related fatalities.
+Australian wild animals, both native and introduced, contributed to only 46% of all animal-related fatalities.
 Deaths attributed to emus, cassowaries and kangaroos occurred indirectly as a consequence of collision with motor vehicles.
 They did not directly cause the death of any people.

 Why Do Australian Animals Cause So Few Deaths?
-Very Low Mortality Rate

-The good new is that the number of fatalities resulting from these deadly and dangerous animals is extremely low – it averages only 13 a year.
+The good news is that the number of fatalities resulting from these deadly and dangerous animals is extremely low – it averages only 13 a year.
 Four times as many Australians die by falling out of bed each year (56 deaths).

 Most Dangerous Animals Rarely Meet Humans

-Most deadly and dangerous animals rarely come in contact with humans because they prefer avoiding humans and also in many instance they live away from human populations.
+Most deadly and dangerous animals rarely come in contact with humans because they prefer avoiding humans, and also, in many instance they live away from human populations.

 Excellent Medical Care

-In recent years excellent medical care and the development of antivenom means that relief can be administered to the victim before the ill effect of the inflicted injury can cause death.
+In recent years, excellent medical care and the development of antivenom means that relief can be administered to the victim before the ill effect of the inflicted injury can cause death.

 All Rights Reserved.
-(Last Updated: Jul 29, 2024)
+(Last Updated: Mar 17, 2025)